-As at April 30, 2021, \$137,344 (2020 - \$5,730) (included in accounts payable and accrued liabilities) is due to directors, officers, and companies with a director in common.
+As at April 30, 2022, \$52,125 (2021 - \$137,344) (included in accounts payable and accrued liabilities) is due to directors, officers, and companies with a director in common.
 Amounts due to related parties are non-interest bearing, with no fixed terms of repayments.
-The Company has prepaids of \$Nil (2020 - \$28,182) to directors and officers.

-As at April 30, 2021, \$4,200 (2020 - \$4,200) is due from a company which had a director in common.
-The remuneration of key management personnel, which includes directors and officers of the Company, including amounts disclosed above, during the year ended April 30, 2021 and 2020 were as follows:
+The remuneration of key management personnel, which includes directors and officers of the Company, including amounts disclosed above, during the years ended April 30, 2022 and 2021 were as follows: